 The question has surfaced a few times when I’m telling people how to find this website.
 “It’s 43 (my age back then) fitness dot com,” I’d explain.
 This of course promotes instant concern about the glaring inaccuracies to be expected with each ensuing birthday.
 43 is a static number in a dynamic world, and the clock only moves forward.
 Why not something less specific and unwavering?

 Choosing the name for a website is tricky business.
 You need something descriptive, available, and easy to rattle off.
 I thought about the year I was born.
 Nope.
 69 just gives off the wrong vibe.
 The number of pounds I’ve lost?
 Too misleading.
-I don’t want to trick people into thinking they’re going to a Gen Y site.
+I don’t want to trick people into thinking the scale actually tells the truth about your fitness level.
 I had an idea with something about mom jeans, but that felt negative and ultimately required way too many words to get the point across.

 So 43 it was.
 It came quickly to me, and it’s a number that will always be a dog-eared page in my little manuscript of life.
 43 is the year I transformed from an unhappy, unhealthy 40-something into an energetic and vibrant fitness